-In addition, the business experience for each of our executive officers not otherwise discussed above is as follows:
+The business experience for each of our executive officers not discussed above is as follows:

 Jeffrey G. Ludwig.
-Mr. Ludwig, age 45, CPA (inactive status), serves as Executive Vice President of the Company and as President of the Bank.
-He has served as Executive Vice President since October 2010 and previously served as Chief Financial Officer beginning in November 2006 when he joined the Company and the Bank until November 2016, when he was promoted to President of the Bank.
+Mr. Ludwig, age 46, CPA (inactive status), serves as President of the Company and as Chief Executive Officer of the Bank, positions he has held since March 2018.
+Mr. Ludwig previously served as Chief Financial Officer of the Company and the Bank from November 2006, when he joined the Company and the Bank, to November 2016, and from October 2017 until March 2018.
+Mr. Ludwig also previously served as Executive Vice President of the Company from October 2010 until he was promoted to President of the Company in March 2018, and he served as President of the Bank from November 2016 until he was promoted to President of the Company in March 2018, and he served as President of the Bank from November 2016 until he was promoted to Chief Executive Officer of the Bank in March 2018.
 He serves on the Company's Executive, Capital Management and Mergers and Acquisitions, and Asset/Liability Committees.
-Prior to joining the Company, Mr. Ludwig held the positions of Associate Director, Corporate Reporting, for Zimmer Holdings, Inc., an NYSE-listed company in Warsaw, Indiana, from 2005 to 2006; Director of Corporate Accounting for Novellus Systems, Inc., a NASDAQ-listed company in San Jose, California, from 2002 to 2005; and Senior Manager-Audit & Advisory Services for KPMG LLP in its banking practice in St. Louis, Missouri, from 1993 to 2000 and in its technology practice in Mountain View, California, from 2000 to 2002.
+Prior to joining the Company, Mr. Ludwig held the positions of Associate Director, Corporate Reporting, for Zimmer Holdings, Inc., an NYSE-listed company in Warsaw, Indiana, from 2005 to 2006; Director of Corporate Accounting for Novellus Systems, Inc., a Nasdaq-listed company in San Jose, California, from 2002 to 2005; and various positions, including Senior Manager-Audit & Advisory Services, for KPMG LLP in its banking practice in St. Louis, Missouri, from 1993 to 2000 and in its technology practice in Mountain View, California, from 2000 to 2000.
 Mr. Ludwig received his B.S. in Accounting from Eastern Illinois University.